 The Ugee 1910B acts as a second screen to your desktop or laptop computer.
 So has no computing functions on its own.

-Huion is a well respected name when it comes to drawing tablets, as their products are not only robust and well built, but they’re also exceptionally good when it comes to digital art features.
+Huion is a well respected name when it comes to the best drawing tablets for artists, as their products are not only robust and well built, but they’re also exceptionally good when it comes to digital art features.
 Huion have really exceeded themselves with the H610 Pro.
 Rated as one the best drawing tablets in it’s price bracket, the H610 Pro has exceptional pressure sensitivity with 2048 levels to give the user fantastic control and poise when drawing fine detail.

 The H610 comes with the advantage of having a rechargeable pen, which means no more annoying replacement batteries every couple of weeks.

-This tablet is compatible with both Windows and Mac operating systems and also has the additional feature of 16 customizable hot cells and 8 express keys.
+This tablet is compatible with both Windows and Mac operating systems, but a very good drawing pad for PC use.
+It also has the additional feature of 16 customizable hot cells and 8 express keys.
 These are situated along the top of the tablet where you have access to select the erasing, zoom and scrolling tools, as well as many more features.
 This makes it ideal for every level of artist, whether you’re a newbie, beginner or professional.

 I absolutely recommend the HUION H610 Pro, as you get a lot of drawing tablet for your money as well as buying into an established and well respected brand of digital art tablets.
 You really can’t go too wrong with this tablet, especially as its under $100!